 While large, all-inclusive resorts helped popularize Caribbean tourism, Dominica has embraced a different path through sustainable activities and lodging options rooted in natural surroundings.

-Few places on Earth, let alone the Caribbean, boast natural wonders like the Boiling Lake, allowing travelers to enjoy once-in-a-lifetime experiences.
+Few places on Earth, let alone the Caribbean, boast natural wonders like the Boiling Lake, allowing travelers to enjoy once-in-a-lifetime experiences, while its mist-shrouded trails and well-preserved indigenous culture offer mystery and authenticity that’s hard to find elsewhere in the Caribbean.

-Dominica’s new international airport is due for completion by the end of 2025, which will open global links and streamline travel logistics for visitors.
+Dominica tourism statistics are expected to increase after the completion of the new international airport at the end of 2025, which will open global links and streamline travel logistics for visitors.

 Visiting Dominica any time of year will offer a rich and fulfilling adventure, but preparing your travels thoroughly will help you cover all the essentials and avoid unexpected hiccups.